zicklag/docs-1/reference/files.md

 ::: -->

-### Quality vs Filesize
+### Quality vs File Size

 The quality parameter can be any integer from `0-100`.
-Qualities closer to `0` have lower filesizes, but also poor image quality due to compression artifacts.
-Values closer to `100` have larger filesizes, but better image quality.
-Below are four possible qualities (200x200 cover) to visually compare the balance between compression and filesize.
+Qualities closer to `0` have lower file sizes, but also poor image quality due to compression artifacts.
+Values closer to `100` have larger file sizes, but better image quality.
+Below are four possible qualities (200x200 cover) to visually compare the balance between compression and file size.

 | 25%                                                                                             | 50%                                                                                             | 75%                                                                                             | 100%                                                                                               |
 | ----------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------- |